Skip to content Skip to footer

 – £2,000 for the winning translator/s plus the cost of the translation itself, based on the pricing approved by the Society of Authors in the United Kingdom, currently £100 per thousand words for prose and for poetry a £1.10 per line with a minimum of £35 per poem.

 The remaining budget will be used to cover the expenses of editing, publishing, and marketing the winning translation.
-The winning work will be exclusively published by DarArab for Publishing and Translation.
+The winning translation will be exclusively published by DarArab for Publishing and Translation.

 “Prize for Unpublished Arabic Literary Work”.

-This category is dedicated to unpublished literary works in the Arabic language that fall within the specific areas of literary creativity (novel, autobiography, short stories, or a poetry collection).
-The application should come from the author of the work.
+This category is dedicated to unpublished literary works in the Arabic language that fall within the specific areas of the above literary genres.

 The total prize fund for this category is approximately £22,000.